global-input/global-input-message/README.md

 ### More Examples

-For more advanced example, please visit:
+For more advanced examples, please visit:

 [Global Input Website](https://globalinput.co.uk/).